MicrosoftDocs/SupportArticles-docs/support/azure/devops/fail-to-delete-existing-service-connection.md

 1. [Try to delete the connections by using the REST API directly](/rest/api/azure/devops/serviceendpoint/endpoints/delete?view=azure-devops-rest-6.0&tabs=HTTP&preserve-view=true).
 Although the UI makes similar calls, it's always worth checking whether calling the API directly will create a different result.
 1. If you use the API from the previous step by using the default parameters, and this still doesn't work, you can set the `deep` value to `false`.
 This setting causes the program to skip any checks and attempts that are part of the usual process to delete the underlying SPN.

-> [!NOTE]
-> The user must manually delete or edit the service principal by using the Active Directory App in the Azure portal.
+You must manually delete or edit the service principal by using the Active Directory App in the Azure portal.